-Hours Not Extending from Normal Workday - In the event there is an opportunity in a given job title to work additional hours and the hours are NOT a continuation of the normal workday, the opportunity will be offered on a rotating basis to all regular full-time employees in the affected job title.
-In the event no qualified employee volunteers (including regular part-time, temporary, and seasonal personnel), the work will be assigned on a rotating basis to employees in that job title, provided the employee is qualified to perform the work.
+Hours Not Extending from Normal Workday - In the event there is an opportunity in a given job title to work additional hours and the hours are NOT a continuation of the normal workday, the opportunity will be offered on a seniority basis (most senior first) to all regular full-time employees in the affected job title.
+In the event no qualified employee volunteers (including regular part-time, temporary, and seasonal personnel), the work will be assigned on a seniority basis (least senior first) to employees in that job title, provided the employee is qualified to perform the work.